 Is there on-campus housing available?

-Baylor College of Medicine as an institution owns no dormitory facilities.
+As an institution, Baylor College of Medicine does not own dormitory facilities.
 Community-based housing, such as furnished and unfurnished apartments, condominiums, duplexes, and houses are available near the Texas Medical Center in a wide variety of styles and cost.

 Are students required to have health insurance?